Onaiza-Reaz/2024-AI-Challenge---AI-avengers/README.md

 Datasets 2.19.0
 Tokenizers 0.19.1
 T4 GPU
-"Note: This project requires a GPU runtime environment for optimal performance.
-Please ensure that you have access to a GPU-enabled runtime environment before running the code."
+## Note: This project requires a GPU runtime environment for optimal performance.
+Please ensure that you have access to a GPU-enabled runtime environment before running the code.

 ## License